A brief look into the earlier Church, its treatment of outsiders of the faith, and Jews.

 …I once argued before an audience of Christian ministers that if we were to confront John with the consequences of what he wrote, he would deeply apologize and say, ‘Please, delete it from my Gospel.’
 Until the present day these words have their influence, because the average Bible reader cannot contextualize them in the first century when they were written.”9

-It is not the actual problem of the Johanine writing, but the selective interpretation of it.
+It is not the actual problem of the Johannine writing, but the selective interpretation of it.

-The great eighth century European ruler, Charlemagne, forced conversions on all his defeated territories.
-If they refused, they would be killed, regardless if they were Jews or otherwise.
-This brought on the ire of Alcuin of York who entreated Charlemagne that “that faith is a free act which cannot be enforced; that instruction, persuasion, love and self-denial are the only proper means for converting the heathen.”10
+The great eighth-century European ruler, Charlemagne, forced conversions on all his defeated territories.
+If they refused, they would kill them, regardless if they were Jews or otherwise.
+This practice brought on the ire of Alcuin of York, who entreated Charlemagne that “that faith is a free act which cannot be enforced; that instruction, persuasion, love and self-denial are the only proper means for converting the heathen.”11

 Some would also want to single out the Jews as the object of Church oppression.
-This too is an overgeneralization.
-The Church had no respect for anyone who was not converted, whether it was a Barbarian German, Gaul, Spaniard, or a pagan.
-This was also extended to those within the Church realm too – Donatists, Montantists, Arianists, Marcionists, and the list goes on, were not treated much better.
+This thought is an overgeneralization.
+The Church had no respect for anyone who were unbelievers, whether it was a Barbarian German, Gaul, Spaniard, or pagan.
 Those who were unconverted were considered less-than-human and did not have the same rights as those who were.

-Chrysostom also reflected the spirit of the times.
-In this period the problem was not of antisemitism, but an issue of accepting a religion that did not have Greek or Roman origins, especially something as obscure as the Hebrew religion.
+In the transition of Christianity from a Jewish religion to a universal Greek one, the problem was not of Antisemitism but an issue of accepting a religion that did not have Greek or Roman origins, especially something as obscure as the Hebrew religion.

-This is a dark part of our Christian heritage that many don’t know, or don’t want to know about.
-It is antithetic to the message Love your neighbour as yourself (Matthew 22:38).
-Unfortunately the historic Church writings on the subject cannot be erased or rewritten.
-The only option is to use these as examples in the past as lessons in what not to do in building a better world.
+This is a dark part of our Christian heritage that many do not know or do not want to know.
+It is antithetic to the message Love your neighbor as yourself (Matthew 22:38).
+Unfortunately, the historic Church writings on the subject cannot be erased or rewritten.
+The only option is to use these as historical examples in what not to do in building a better world.